 Produced by Flora archivist Barbara Economon, the prints have been meticulously replicated from the original painting using state-of-the-art digital technology.
 A high-resolution scan was made of the original art, a tempera painting on paper.
 All aspects of the original artwork–with Flora’s signature at the lower right, and hand-titling (not visible in the above image) at the lower left–have been retained, including minor aging artifacts which in no way detract from the overall impression.

 Only twenty-five (25) prints of Back to Bellefontaine were produced for this edition.
 Each print is numbered in the lower right corner beneath the image and authenticated on the reverse with the stamped seal of Jim Flora Art LLC (a Flora family enterprise).
-Prints 19/25 thru 25/25 have been sold, and we are now offering numbers 16/25 thru 18/25 for $225 each.
+Print numbers 16/25 and 19/25 thru 25/25 have been sold, and we are now offering numbers 15/25, 17/25, and 18/25 for $235 each.
 Prices will increase for subsequent prints as the edition depletes.

 The image area is 13-7/16″ high x 20″ wide — 25% larger than the original work — on a sheet 17″ high x 22″ wide.
 The unframed prints are on heavyweight (310g) mould-made William Turner stock, a natural white, 100% rag paper with a fine toothy surface manufactured by Hahnemühle, who are renowned for premium-grade archival papers.
-The edition was produced on an Epson 3800Pro large format printer using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.
+The edition was produced using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.

 The print will ship flat, securely packaged and guaranteed against bending or dents.
+(If it is damaged in shipping, it will be replaced.)
 Print includes a detailed, custom-printed one-sheet with instructions for the proper care of this fine art reproduction.